 Selecting a Financial Planner who is not aligned with any financial product or service will help to minimise any conflicts of interest.
 The construction of your portfolio and its performance can sometimes be compromised by recommendations of "in-house" investments.
 Identifying the owners may sometimes take some investigative ability!

-One effective way of identifying if they are aligned is to ask them whose Financial Services Licence they are authorised to use.
+One effective way of identifying if Financial Planners are aligned is to ask them whose Financial Services Licence they are authorised to use.
 If the business is owned by an organisation which, in turn is owned by a financial institution which promotes their own branded investment products then they are likely to explain that they operate under XYZ’s Financial Licence.
 If you are not satisfied with the answer ask them if they are a boutique financial planning firm.
 Some financial planning firms who are independently owned described themselves as "Boutique Financial Planners".

 If the business is independently owned, they are more likely to operate under their own Financial Services Licence.
 In that case then, the Financial Planners are more likely to be free to recommend investments that are in your best interests.